sruffner/XSort/xsort/assets/about.md

 ## License
-`XSort` was created by [Scott Ruffner](mailto:sruffner@srscicomp.com).
+**XSort** was created by [Scott Ruffner](mailto:sruffner@srscicomp.com).
 It is licensed under the terms of the MIT license.

 ## Credits
-Based on a program developed by David J Herzfeld, who provided critical guidance and feedback during the development of `XSort`.
+Based on a program developed by David J. Herzfeld, who provided critical guidance and feedback during the development of **XSort**.
 Developed with funding provided by the Stephen G. Lisberger laboratory in the Department of Neuroscience at Duke University.

 In addition to the Python standard library, the `XSort` user interface is built upon the Qt for Python framework,